databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_height(tile)

-    Returns the height of the tile tile in pixels.
+    Returns the height of the raster tile in pixels.

-    :param tile: A column containing the tile tile.
+    :param tile: A column containing the raster tile.
     :type tile: Column (RasterTileType)
     :rtype: Column: IntegerType